montoyamoraga/tiny-trainable-instruments/docs/md/input-speech.md

-# Instrument2
+# Input-speech

 ## About

-Instrument2 is an instrument that uses its microphone for recognizing voice commands, to train a neural network built with the Google TensorFlow library.
+Input-speech is an instrument that uses its microphone for recognizing voice commands, to train a neural network built with the Google TensorFlow library.
 This allows you to control different multimedia outputs.

 The instrument can be programmed with a computer and then run as a standalone instrument, or you can use its serial port to communicate with your computer for debugging or interfacing with other software.